jetonk/github-app/README.md

 ### 3) Final step it's to install all the dependencies by going to the Root Directory of the project and run the commands below:
 ### `yarn install`
 ### `yarn start`
-### New tab on your browser will open instantly, scan the QR Code using your phone camera, and open it using the Expo Client.
+### New tab on your browser will open instantly,scan the QR Code using your phone camera, and open it using the Expo Client.